gperinazzo/dict-derive/README.md

 ### Older PyO3 versions
 - For PyO3 version 0.7.0 or lower, use version 0.1 of this crate.
 - For PyO3 version 0.8 to 0.10, use version 0.2 of this crate.
+- For PyO3 version 0.11 to 0.13, use version 0.3 of this crate.